 Reduce your own sugar consumption: 10 ways

-Anyone who wants to do without industrial sugar does not have it quite so easy.
+If you want to do without industrial sugar, it's not that easy.
 Because it is contained in countless products and processed foods.
-Nevertheless, there are a few tips and tricks that make it easier to adjust or reduce your own sugar consumption.
-Most of these options are easy to implement and can be easily integrated into everyday life.
+Nevertheless, there are a few tips and tricks that make it easier to adjust or reduce your sugar consumption.
+Most of these options are easy to implement and easy to integrate into everyday life.

 Let's get started!